-PE lessons will take place on a Monday and Wednesday morning and Tuesday afternoon.
-We are delighted that we will be supported by our Inspire Sports Coaches, Mr Todd, Mr Hammond and Mr Diago for these sessions.
+PE lessons will take place on Thursdays.
+We are delighted that we will be supported by our Sports Coaches for these sessions.
 Your child will need a white T –shirt, black shorts, plain dark leggings or jogging bottoms and plimsoles/trainers, which need to be kept in a named drawstring PE bag.
 Long hair needs to be tied back and earrings should be removed.